locka99/opcua/README.md

     ...      - contains certs from client/servers you've connected with and you don't trust
 ```

-The idea is that when you first receive an encrypted connnection from an untrusted client the server will write the
-cert to the rejected/ folder and the connection will fail.
-You, the administrator will explicitly move the cert
-to the trusted/ folder to permit connections from that client in future.
-They might also have to do admin in their
+When the server first receives an encrypted connnection from an unrecognized client it will write the cert to the rejected/ folder and the connection will fail.
+You, the administrator will explicitly move the cert to the trusted/ folder to permit connections from that client in future.
-client to move the server cert to the client's trusted folder.

-More sophisticated trust based off hostnames, signed certs etc. is unlikely in the short term.
+Likewise, the client shall reject unrecognized servers in the same fashion, and the cert must be moved from the rejected/ to trusted/ folder.

 ### Certificate creator

 The `tools/certificate-creator` tool will create a public self-signed cert and private key.
-You need OpenSSL to build the
+You need OpenSSL to build the tool.
-tool.

 For usage type: